 What time should I arrive for my appointment?

-If you are a new patient to our office, please arrive 10-15 minutes before your scheduled appointment time to fill out paperwork.
-Otherwise, arrive at your given appointment time.
+New patients are asked to arrive 10-15 minutes before your scheduled appointment to complete paperwork.
+Existing patients may arrive at your given appointment time.

 What should I bring with me to my appointment?